-As a social-cultural anthropologist, former firefighter/EMT, and raised on a farm and ranch, Dr. Casper 'Cap' Bendixsen has an extensive background working with, living within, and researching agricultural, rural communities, and emergency responders in the U.S. Directing the RF-DASH program and instructing the "farm community outreach" module, Dr. Bendixsen see's emergency responders as the key connectors with the agricultural community to mitigate injuries and fatalities on our farms and ranches.
+As a social-cultural anthropologist, former firefighter/EMT, Director of the National Farm Medicine Center, and raised on a farm and ranch, Dr. Casper 'Cap' Bendixsen has an extensive background working with, living within, and researching agricultural, rural communities, and emergency responders in the U.S. Directing the RF-DASH program and instructing the "farm community outreach" module, Dr. Bendixsen see's emergency responders as the key connectors with the agricultural community to mitigate injuries and fatalities on our farms and ranches.